mkgrgis/sqlite_fdw/README.md

 ### Create a foreign server with appropriate configuration:

 Once for a foreign datasource you need, as PostgreSQL superuser.
-Please specify SQLite database path using `database` option.
+Please specify SQLite database file path using `database` option.

 ```sql
 	CREATE SERVER sqlite_server